To be a Captain, on a small commercial boat, you will need 4 certification courses:

 Changes are coming to the SVOP soon, register now to avoid the additional expense and time and get ‘Grand-Fathered’ into the new System.
 Click here for more information.

-The SVOP is a Transport Canada certification to operate a Small Commercial Boat less than 5 Tonnes for Passenger and Cargo boats such as Crew boats, Work boats, Sport-fishing, Whale-watching and less than 15 Gross Tonnes for Commercial Fishing boats.
+The SVOP is a Transport Canada certification to operate a Small Commercial Boat less than 5 Tonnes (or less than 15 GT for Commercial Fishing).
+It’s good for many types of commerical boats such as Crew boats, Work boats, Sport-fishing, Whale-watching.

 Find more information about vessel requirements, here is a link to Transport Canada’s Small Vessel regulations here: